mason-stafford/Godot-Enet-VOIP/README.md

-## Very Important
-This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet.
-Whole Project Belongs to Original contributors.

-# Godot VoIP 🎙️🌐
+# Godot Enet VoIP  🎙️🌐
 ![logo](https://raw.githubusercontent.com/casbrugman/godot-voip/master/icon.svg "Logo")

 Godot-voip is a Godot addon which makes it very easy to setup a real time voice chat system in your Godot game.
 This addon also includes a demo project.
+## Intro and Change log
+This Project is Just a Simple Modification of this Project: https://github.com/c-as/godot-voip The Original Project Was Running on WebSocket but This One is Running on Enet That's it

 ## Engine Compatibility
 * **2.x**: Godot 3.2